 Start-up is not only about business, but a mentality.
 It’s the courage to have nothing in the beginning except the confidence you will achieve greatness.
 This helps when you are just out of college, and you want to start building credit from scratch.
 It’s a long process, but there are a few shortcuts to get you up to speed, in the Good credit range.
 Once you are there, you can fine-tune your approach and aim for a FICO score over 800.
 So, what does start-up mindset stand for, after all?

 When you are just getting ready to build something long-lasting, there is no magic formula.
 You need to try different things and maybe make some mistakes along the way.
+Keep track of your finances with a downloadable free budget spreadsheet.
 Don’t be discouraged if you use your credit card recklessly the first two or three months.
 Also, shop around a bit for the card that best suits your needs, including loyalty perks and other advantages.
 There are numerous options out there for first-time credit card owners.

 Even if you have some overdraft on your plastic, it’s not the end of the world.
 You don’t need to put in countless extra hours to cover your balance.
 Most companies are happy to see you pay at least your minimum.